Africa

 Check in and relax in this region that is famous for its Malbec and other bold red wines.

 Today we suggest self driving to some of the many small 'bodegas' (local wineries) found in Lujan de Cuyo outside Mendoza, as well as an olive oil factory.
-Alternatively you can book a private driver or a small group tour (pay locally).
+Alternatively you can book a driver or small group tour (pay your hotel locally).

 Situated in the foothills of the Andes, Mendoza is Argentina's main wine producing region with rows and rows of vines stretching out to the distant snow-capped mountains.
 Learn more about how Malbac and other wines are produced and enjoy wine tastings and lunch in these beautiful surroundings (own account).

-Today we recommend visiting some of the many small 'bodegas' (local wineries) found in the beautiful Uco Valley.
-Alternatively you can book a private driver or a small group tour (pay locally).
+Today we recommend visiting some of the many small 'bodegas' (local wineries) found in Lujan de Cuyo outside Mendoza, or in the beautiful Uco Valley.
+Alternatively you can book a driver or small group tour (pay your hotel locally).

 Drive to Mendoza Airport for your onward flight.